Hunter (video game): Development

-Hunter began development in February 1990, and was originally planned for a February 1991 release date, but was delayed to August 1991.
+Hunter began development in February 1990, and was originally planned for a February 1991 release date, but was delayed to August.
 The December 1990 issue of British gaming magazine The One previewed Hunter's development.
 Hunter's maps are randomly generated each time the game is played, and are created using fractal geometry.
 After the map is generated, pre-made 3D objects are randomly placed in the game environment.
 Hunter is 64 kilobytes large, and has a total of 182 pre-made 3D objects.
 The code for Hunter's 3D environments was written by Paul Holmes, and was originally intended for a game by CRL Group before they went defunct and the game was cancelled.
 This code, while used as a base, was "substantially rewritten" according to The One; the code relied on the Amiga's blitter chip, but due to Hunter's planned Atari ST release, this needed to be reworked.
 Holmes created software that mimiced the Amiga's blitter chip that was compatible with Atari ST hardware; the program turned out to run faster than the Amiga's blitter.
-Holmes stated in an interview that "The trouble with using the hardware, is that it imposes certain limitations that then have to be overcome with clever software routines."
+Holmes said in an interview that "the trouble with using the hardware, is that it imposes certain limitations that then have to be overcome with clever software routines".
 The object editor created to design Hunter's 3D objects was written in a week, and Holmes expressed that writing Hunter's game logic and enemy AI was more difficult than the game's 3D routines.
 Hunter's maps are generated upon 128 by 128 grids, and the game runs at an average frame rate of 12 frames per second.